arovge/resume/src/experience.typ

         org: "Edlastics",
         "July 2021 – October 2021",
         bullets: (
-            "Configured GCP Cloud Run and Firebase staging/production environments for secure, reproducible deployments by leveraging a single Docker image and config-based changes.", "Integrated Google Sign-In, enabling users to use their existing organization credentials to improve security and reduce organizational risk.", "Added client and server logging to proactively identify and prioritize bug fixes, decreasing average issue resolution time by 3 days."
+            "Configured GCP Cloud Run and Firebase staging/production environments for secure, reproducible deployments by leveraging a single Docker image and config-based changes for a several microservices.", "Integrated Google Sign-In, enabling users to use their existing organization credentials to improve security and reduce organizational risk.", "Added client and server logging to proactively identify and prioritize bug fixes, decreasing average issue resolution time by 3 days."
         )